aosman101/citibike-medallion-etl-databricks/README.md

 - Gold DQ summary: `{prefix}_gold.citibike_dq_summary`

 ## Next improvements (optional)
-- Add OPTIMIZE / ZORDER for performance
+- Implement OPTIMISE or ZORDER to enhance performance.
-- Add unit-like checks (row counts, null thresholds) and persist metrics
+- Incorporate unit checks, such as row counts and null value thresholds, and ensure that metrics are persisted.
-- Add a Jobs workflow (3 notebook tasks) to run nightly/weekly
+- Create a Jobs workflow consisting of three notebook tasks that will run either nightly or weekly.

 ## References
 - Medallion Architecture (Databricks): https://docs.databricks.com/aws/en/lakehouse/medallion